Boilup, Western Australia

 Boilup is a rural locality of the Shire of Kojonup in the Great Southern region of Western Australia.
 Boilup is located along the Collie-Changerup Road.

 Boilup and the Shire of Kojonup are located on the traditional land of the Kaniyang people of the Noongar nation.

+Climate

+The area has a moderate Mediterranean climate, which is the prevailing climate in the Great Southern region.
+According to the Köppen climate classification, the local climate is classified as Mediterranean (Csb), characterized by mild to warm and relatively dry summers, and cool to mild winters during which most of the annual precipitation occurs.

+The region experiences relatively dry summers with moderate temperatures compared to more inland areas, while winters are wetter, with regular rainfall that supports agricultural activities.
+Its location in southwestern Australia contributes to generally moderate climatic conditions and reduces extreme temperature fluctuations.